Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 4

 Heat Performance Insights

-- Because of Miami's offensive struggles this year, ranking worst in the NBA with 109.5 points per game, it has been forced to count on its defense, which ranks second-best in the league by surrendering 109.8 points per game.
+- Miami has been forced to lean on its defense, which ranks second-best in the NBA (109.8 points allowed per game), as it ranks worst in the league offensively with only 109.5 points per contest.

 - The Heat are delivering 23.8 assists per game, which ranks them 25th in the NBA in 2022-23.

-- The Heat rank 16th in the NBA by making 12 threes per contest, but they own a 34.4% shooting percentage from downtown, which ranks fourth-worst in the league.
+- The Heat rank fourth-worst in the NBA with a 34.4% shooting percentage from downtown.
+Meanwhile, they are draining 12 three-pointers per game (16th-ranked in league).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.